Aidan12342/Aidan12342/README.md

 - 👋 Hi, I’m @Aidan12342
-- 👀 I’m interested in creating a  Azure OpenAI for every thing ChatBot generating etc. .
+- 👀 I’m interested in creating a OpenAI for every thing ChatBot generating camera view live view taking control of work apps .
-- 🌱 I’m currently learning To code C#
+- 🌱 I’m currently learning To code Swift
 - 💞️ I’m looking to collaborate on my project for groups so each person can help in a differnet part of our project
-- 📫 How to reach me aidanreach@gmail.com
+- 📫 How to reach me at aidanreach@awsapps.com or my twitter https://x.com/Aidan1630084
 - 😄 Pronouns: Male
 - ⚡ Fun fact: EVery day in the start of this project i just scrap it